The Original Pancake House: History

 In 1999, the Original Pancake House in Portland received a James Beard Foundation Award as an American Classic.
 OPH was also named one of USA Todays Top 10 Pancake Restaurants in the Nation according to the company website, and the Hyde Park, Chicago, location was well known as Chicago Mayor Richard M. Daley's favorite breakfast eatery.
 On one occasion, he conducted an interview in the restaurant with anchorman Walter Jacobson.

 The chain, which expanded to Canada in 1959, spread further internationally in May 2013, when it opened its first overseas location in Seoul, South Korea.
 A month later, it expanded to Kichijōji, Tokyo, in Japan.

 Locations

 The Original Pancake House is located in 29 states, with stores in most of the major metropolitan cities, including Austin, Atlanta, Dallas, Miami, Chicago, Seattle (formerly), Denver, and Charlotte.
 A complete list of locations can be found on the website.

 The Winnipeg franchisee at one point had only one restaurant, but has recently expanded to run four restaurants in the Canadian city under the same name with a similar logo, while continuing to feature some of the chain's specialities, such as the Dutch Baby and Giant Apple pancakes.

 Since spring of 2013, a store has operated in Kichijōji, Japan.

-As of 2025, there are currently 9 stores in operation in South Korea, two of them are located in USAG Humphreys.
+As of May 2026, there are currently 10 locations in operation in South Korea, two of which are located at USAG Humphreys.

-Controversies

-In 2025, The Original Pancake House faced criticism from animal welfare organizations regarding its continued use of battery cages.
-Advocacy groups have called on the company to implement higher welfare standards, noting that several competitors have already committed to phasing out similar practices.
-The issue has been highlighted in consumer awareness campaigns and media reports.